Ganymede-Bio/website-docusaurus/docs/nodes/File/PDF_Read.md

 ---
-sidebar_label: AVI_Read_Multi
+sidebar_label: PDF_Read
-title: AVI_Read_Multi
+title: PDF_Read
 displayed_sidebar: nodeSidebar
 ---

 ### Node Description
-Reads contents of multiple avi files into data lake
+Reads contents of a pdf file into data lake

-The contents of the avi files are passed to the user-defined function, which return one or more tables for storage in Ganymede data lake.
+The contents of pdf file are passed to the user-defined function, which return one or more tables for storage in Ganymede data lake.

 ### Node Attributes
-- **input_multi_avi**
+- **input_file_pdf**
-  - File extension on avi file used for specifying valid file extensions
+  - File extension on pdf file used for specifying valid file extensions
 - **output_table_results**
-  - Table to display on Table Head in Flow Editor
+  - Table to display on Table Head referencing table output from node in Flow Editor
 - **output_table_blob_metadata**
   - Table to display on Table Head referencing non-tabular data output from node in Flow Editor
 ## User-Defined Python
-Processes avi file(s) (passed to function as BytesIO file-like objects) into blobs and data tables stored in the data lake
+Processes pdf file(s) (passed to function as BytesIO file-like objects) into blobs and data tables stored in the data lake

 ### Parameters
-- **avi_file** : `Dict[str, BytesIO]`
+- **pdf_file** : `Dict[str, BytesIO]`
-    - avi files, indexed by file name
+    - pdf files, indexed by file name
 - **ganymede_context** : `GanymedeContext`
     - Ganymede context variable, which stores flow run metadata